felipedominguezc/felipedominguezc.github.io/basis_analysis.md

 Author: Felipe Dominguez Cornejo
-This is part of the preliminary quantitative analysis I conducted for a project focused on improving support for disabled students at the LSe
+This is part of the preliminary quantitative analysis I conducted for a project focused on improving support for disabled students at the LSE

 *****************************************************************************************************************/